nickangtc/nickang-blog-gatsby/content/blog/2021-11-19-prioritise-regularity-over-quality/index.md

 ---

 **Edit 31.10.2022**: I wrote a [poem](/r8) about this tension and it reminded me of this post, so I'm inserting it here.

+---

+**Edit 9.12.2022**: Austin Kleon has a blog post called [Quantity leads to quality](https://austinkleon.com/2020/12/10/quantity-leads-to-quality-the-origin-of-a-parable/) and it shares a retelling of a story that beautifully illustrates the point.